Two-Stage Framework for Efficient UAV-Based Wildfire Video Analysis with Adaptive Compression and Fire Source Detection: Method

 \subsection{Two-Stage Framework}

 The pipeline of the proposed two-stage framework is shown in Fig.~\ref{fig:overall}.
 In Stage~1, given a video $v$ composed of a sequence of frames $X = {{x_t}}_{t=1}^{N}$, where $N$ denotes the total number of frames and $t$ represents the current time step, the processing begins at $t = 1$.
-At this initial step, our method uniformly samples multiple station points from the input and extracts their features using a 2D-CNN, denoted as ${{s_m}}$.
-These station point features provide future context for the policy network $\pi$.
+At the initial step, our method samples multiple station points from the video stream to serve as anchors.
+We extract their features using a 2D-CNN, denoted as ${{s_m}}$.
+These station point features provide predictive future context for the policy network $\pi$.

 At each subsequent time step $t = i$, the policy network $\pi$ receives as input the concatenation of clip-level features from the feature extraction network $f_s$ and the corresponding station point features.
 Based on this input, $\pi$ evaluates the importance of upcoming frames and determines the number of frames to compress at $t = i + 1$.